Share

 Yes.
 Oregon law requires any person or business paid to build, repair, or improve a residential or commercial structure to hold a valid CCB license.
 A licensed contractor must display their CCB license number on all estimates, contracts, invoices, and advertising.
 Working without one is illegal and carries civil penalties - and leaves homeowners with no bond or insurance protection if something goes wrong.

-A license lookup confirms the contractor's business name, license status, surety bond amount and expiration date, and shows the general liability insurance amount and expiration date.
-Always verify that both the bond and insurance are currently valid - not just the license status.
+A license lookup confirms the contractor's business name, license status, surety bond amount and expiration date, and general liability insurance amount and expiration date.
+Always verify that both bond and insurance are currently valid - not just the license status.
+Where available, profiles also show workers' compensation insurance status and Oregon SOS business registry standing.
+Always request a Certificate of Insurance (COI) before signing a contract.
 Full verification guide →

 No. CCB Lookup is an independent lookup tool, not affiliated with the Oregon Construction Contractors Board.
 License data is sourced from the Oregon Open Data Portal (ORS 276A.350–374) and updated daily.
 For complaint history and disciplinary records, use the official CCB search at search.ccb.state.or.us - or read our step-by-step complaint guide →